sparkplug/momoapi-python/README.md

 $ Ocp-Apim-Subscription-Key: f83xx8d8xx6749f19a26e2265aeadbcdeg
 ```

-where `providerCallBackHost` is your callback host and `Ocp-Apim-Subscription-Key` is your account's API key.
+where `providerCallBackHost` is your callback host and `Ocp-Apim-Subscription-Key` is your API key for the specific product to which you are subscribed.
+The `API Key` is unique to the product and you will need an `API Key` for each product you use.
 You should get the following response.

 ```bash
 Here is your User Id and API secret : {'apiKey': 'b0431db58a9b41faa8f5860230xxxxxx', 'UserId': '053c6dea-dd68-xxxx-xxxx-c830dac9f401'}